Dyslexia assessment

 Services

-Dyslexia assessment for children (8+)
+Dyslexia assessment for children (8+) and adults

-Dyslexia assessment for adults
+Dyspraxia assessment for adults (16+)

 Frequently Asked Questions

-What happens next if my child receives a diagnosis of dyslexia?
+What happens next if my child receives a diagnosis of Dyslexia?

 Dyslexia can be classified as a disability under the terms of the Disability Discrimination Act 1995 and the Special Educational Needs and Disability Order (Northern Ireland) 2005.
 Therefore, you may decide to inform your child's school that they have been diagnosed with dyslexia.